Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

 Previously, we defined the target neural network function class in Definition \ref{hypothesis}.
 As a quick recap, our target function class consists of ReLU feed-forward networks with a sparsity constraint, and the absolute value of all parameters is bounded by $1$.
 In practice, searching for the empirical risk minimizer in this function class is not straightforward.
 We proceed to detail some procedures to facilitate the search.

-First, we adopt feed-forward neural networks with depth $D:=L+1=27$ and width $w=678$.
-We experimented with networks of varying depths and widths, and reported results achieved with the best configuration.
-Second, we find the empirical risk minimizer via gradient descent on hinge loss.
-In particular, we choose Adam \citep{kingBa15} as the optimization algorithm because it is known to be generally less sensitive to hyperparameter choice.
-Additionally, we employ weight decay with Adam to model sparsity constraints that all parameters are bounded by 1 (in absolute value) and constraints on the number of nonzero parameters.
+We adopt feed-forward neural networks with depth $D:=L+1=27$ and width $w=678$.
+We experimented with networks of varying depths and widths, and reported the results achieved by the best-performing configuration.
+The empirical risk minimizer in \eqref{ERM} is computed by minimizing the hinge loss using Adam \citep{kingBa15} with learning rate $10^{-3}$ and mini-batch size $1024$.
+We also employ weight decay with Adam to model sparsity constraints that all parameters are bounded by 1 (in absolute value) and constraints on the number of nonzero parameters.
 We train models until convergence (which, in code, corresponds to 200 epochs with early stopping on the validation loss).
-Our PyTorch implementation {is available in the zipped submission files} and is available on GitHub\footnote{\url{https://github.com/mattlaued/Optimal-Classification-Based-Unsupervised-Anomaly-Detection}}.
+For all experiments, the validation set is used to tune model hyperparameters and to apply early stopping when appropriate\footnote{Our code implementation is available on GitHub \url{https://github.com/mattlaued/Optimal-Classification-Based-Unsupervised-Anomaly-Detection}}.